Outward Exchange for DCU Students

 Where Can You Go?

 Where exactly you can study depends on your programme of study.
 Some partners are available to certain School/faculties, while some are only available to students studying on specific programmes.
 You can see the full list of partners available to students here.

 How to Apply?

-Generally, coordinators send out an email in semester two of year two asking students if they are interested going on exchange.
+Academic Co-ordinators send out an email in semester two of year two asking students if they are interested in going exchange.
 Students are asked to select three destinations, in order of preference.
-Once the available places have been allocated, the international office will be in touch with students concerning their next steps.
+Once the available places have been allocated, the Student Mobility Team in the Placement Office will be in touch with students outlining their next steps.